 Test conditions and evaluation criteria

 Two anchors which include directly using VTM and BMS will be used in this CE.
-Proposals will primarily be compared with respect to objective quality, but subjective quality and complexity will also be measured according to the subtest requirements.
+Proposals will primarily be compared with respect to objective quality, but complexity will also be measured according to the subtest requirements.

 Tool descriptions